Create a direct deal

 Target a new inventory group

-3. In the Inventory group name field, enter a name that describes the grouping of site IDs you are adding to the inventory group.
+2. In the Name field, enter a name that describes the grouping of site IDs you are adding to the inventory group.

 Target site IDs

-2. From the Site IDs list, search or select the site IDs that you want to include in this deal.
+In the Site IDs list, select the site IDs that you want to target.

 Targeting optionDescription